OmarVelasco10/DensityLabs-test/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run test`
+Run the tests.

+The terminal will reload if you make edits.\
+You will also see any lint errors in the terminal.

 ### `Description project`
 For this exercise you will need to complete a series of tasks to demonstrate your logical and creative skills.
 You will have to make a proposal with a good presentation that is attractive to users.